Anuj2799/searchbar_animation/README.md

 - InputFormatters helps us to set the RegExp to the textFormField od search box.

 ## Guideline for contributors
-Contribution towards our repository is always welcome, we request contributors to create a pull request to the development branch only
+Contribution towards our repository is always welcome, we request contributors to create a pull request to the development branch only.

 ## Guideline to report an issue/feature request
 - It would be great for us if the reporter can share the below things to understand the root cause of the issue.